nats-io/nats-site/content/documentation/tutorials/nats-client-dev.md

 ### Test

-When you have coded the subscriber, run it as follows:
+When you have coded the publisher, run it as follows:

 ```
 go run pub-simple.go